oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

     ![Create application from a file](images/from-a-file.png " ")

-    When creating an application from a file, APEX allows you to upload CSV, XLSX, XML, or JSON files and then build apps based on their data.
-Alternatively, copy and paste CSV data or load sample data.
+    When creating an application from a file, APEX allows you to upload CSV, XLSX, XML, or JSON files and then build apps based on the data.
+Alternatively, you can copy and paste CSV data or load sample data.

-4. click the Load Data Wizard's **Choose File** button.
+4. In the Load Data Wizard, click **Choose File**.

     ![Choose file](images/choose-file.png " ")

-5. Download and select [**demo_projects.csv**](files/demo_projects.csv) file from your local System
+5. Download and select [**demo_projects.csv**](files/demo_projects.csv) file from your local system.

     ![select demo_projects file](images/select-demo-projects.png " ")

 6. Review the parsed data.
-Enter **DEMO_PROJECTS** for Table Name and Click **Load Data**.
+For Table Name, enter **DEMO_PROJECTS** and click **Load Data**.

     ![Select Demo_projects table](images/new-table-name.png " ")

     After clicking **Load Data**, you will see a spinner until the wizard finishes loading the data.

-## Task 2: Create an application
+## Task 2: Create an Application

-The Data Load wizard has created a new table and populated that table with the records from the sample data.
+The Data Load wizard has created a new table and populated that table with the records from the sample data spreadsheet.
 Now, you can create an app based on this new table.

-1. verify that 70 rows have been loaded into the **DEMO_PROJECTS** table in the Load Data dialogue, then click **Create Application**.
+1. Verify that 70 rows have been loaded into the **DEMO_PROJECTS** table in the Load Data dialogue.
+Then, click **Create Application**.

     ![Data loaded into Demo_projects](images/data-loaded.png " ")

-2. You will remove the pages below from the Create Application page.
+2. From the Create Application page, we will remove the following pages:
     - Demo Projects Search
     - Demo Projects Report
     - Calendar

-   On the Create Application page, Click the **Edit** button next to the **Demo Projects Search**.
+   On the Create Application page, click **Edit** next to the **Demo Projects Search**.

     ![Edit Demo Projects Search](images/delete-pages.png " ")

-3. Click on the **Delete** Button in the Add Faceted Search Page and then Confirm it by Clicking **OK**.
+3. Click **Delete** in the Add Faceted Search Page and then Confirm it by Clicking **OK**.

     ![Click Delete](images/delete-page1.png " ")